apify/crawlee-python/docs/upgrading/upgrading_to_v0x.md

 - `BaseBrowserController` -> `BrowserController`
 - `BaseBrowserPlugin` -> `BrowserPlugin`

+### Enqueue links

+The `enqueue_links` context helper function has been renamed to `extract_links`.
+The functionality remains the same but now the function has a more precise name.
+Previously, many users found the distinction between `enqueue_links` and `add_requests` unclear.
+This change helps reduce that confusion.

+The relevant `EnqueueStrategy` enum was renamed to `ExtractStrategy`.

 ## Upgrading to v0.5

 This section summarizes the breaking changes between v0.4.x and v0.5.0.